 (A) has shared basic living expenses and been financially interdependent with the employee for at least six consecutive months with the intention of remaining in the relationship indefinitely; is neither legally married to anyone else nor legally related to the employee by blood in any way that would prohibit marriage; and is neither receiving benefits from Medicare nor eligible for Medicare ; or

-(B) is the employee's blood relative who meets the definition of his or her tax dependent as defined by Section 152 of the Internal Revenue Code during the coverage period and is neither receiving benefits from Medicare nor eligible for Medicare..
+(B) is the employee's blood relative who meets the definition of their tax dependent as defined by Section 152 of the Internal Revenue Code during the coverage period and is neither receiving benefits from Medicare nor eligible for Medicare..

 In no event may an employee have medical, dental, or vision coverage for more than one LDA.
 Option A is not available to employees who are legally married.